Man Who Got COVID Twice Describes Months Spent Recovering In The Hospital: 'Get Vaccinated. Don't Risk What It Can Do To You'

 “I was there for 60 days, on a ventilator 47 days, in a coma three weeks,” but he doesn’t remember most of it.

+Hospitalizations of patients with COVID-19 were dropping.
+Now they’re climbing again.
 More than 800 were hospitalized in March of last year, then way up to nearly 2,000 in December.
-It had gone down to about 300 last month but now nearly 800 are hospitalized believed to have COVID-19.READ MORE: Colorado Doctors Encourage Flu Vaccine Saying Season Might Not Be As Mild As 2020
+It had gone down to about 300 last month but things have jumped in August.

-If you haven’t been vaccinated, Dr. Michael Roshon of Centura Health warns, assume you are going to get the virus.
+If you haven’t been vaccinated, Dr. Michael Roshon of Centura Health warns that you should assume you are going to get the virus.
 Roshon is an emergency room physician and vice president of physician residency and research operations.

 “You get to choose: do you want to get this after you’ve been vaccinated or before?
 And we know that getting the vaccination first is the right way to go.”